githubtraining/using-github-actions-for-ci/responses/16_add-step.md

+# Add a step

 We've now got a job with the `labelWhenApproved` identifier.
 We're off to a great start!

 It's now time to use a community-created action.
 The action we'll use is [pullreminders/label-when-approved-action](https://github.com/pullreminders/label-when-approved-action).

+## Step 17: Automate approvals

-Let's see if you can use this action on your own.
-If you'd like a hint, submit a comment on this pull request with the word "hint".
+Let's see if you can use this action on your own. **If you'd like a hint, submit a comment on this pull request with the word "hint".**

 Here's some tips to get you going:
 - the workflow file needs a `steps:` block